USDA-ARS-GBRU/micrompn/README.md

 ## About MPN

 Most probable number (MPN) is a  way of estimating how many viable bacteria are in a sample.
-A series of dilutions are made with replication and the  number of  tubes  or wells with bacterial growth is recored.
+A series of dilutions are made with replication and the  number of  tubes  or wells with bacterial growth is recorded.
 This presence/absence and dilution information is used to calculate the most probable number of bacteria in a starting sample.

-With liquid handling robots and plate reader this method can be baster than conventniona plate counting or spotting for some applications.
+With liquid handling robots and plate reader this method can be baster than conventional plate counting or spotting for some applications.

 The addition of a fluorescent marker gene into a microbe of interest can be